How we grew our conversion rate by redesigning our website

 The answer was an off the cuff thing.
 Our users have a problem then RealtimeCRM solves that problem, why not zoom into the specific bit of RealtimeCRM which solves that problem and there we had the answer to how we explain how we solve the pain points:

 So, for example the problem you face is that you’re losing track of your opportunities and therefore you’re losing business.
-The way RealtimeCRM solves that problem is via the pipeline.
+The way RealtimeCRM solves that problem is via the sales pipeline.
 It can track the status of your opportunities and even at a glance tell you how valuable they are.
 So that’s how we explain it by showing the pipeline doing just that.

 Dealing with point one and four